Little Chip, Big Security

 EMV credit cards are identified by a metallic chip that stores payment information and is used in place of the familiar magnetic strip.
 This chip is smart, secure and virtually impossible to duplicate.
 Here’s how it works: during a transaction, the chip secretly and securely passes data to an EMV payment device using a unique, one-time code that cannot be used again.
 If the card is illegally duplicated, the code will have already been used, signaling that the card is fraudulent.

 Using an EMV-enabled device protects your business from financial loss due to credit card fraud.
 Prior to October 1st, 2015, banks reimbursed cardholders for fraudulent activity that happened on their card.
 However, after October 1st, this financial burden will fall on merchants who do not have an EMV-enabled device.
 This could add up to significant expenses!
-But don’t worry, as long as your business is equipped with an EMV-device provided by Central Payment, you’re covered.
+But don’t worry, as long as your business is equipped with an EMV-device provided by Payment, you’re covered.

 Frequently Asked Questions